sdakhara/dex-contracts/README.md

 I have created a simple HTML file for the user interface and used web3.js The location of user interface is inside the `client` folder

+## How to Run?
+- Setup the basic hardhat environment
+- start the local hardhat node using `npx hardhat node` this will provide you test wallets and keys
+- update the wallet private key in tests and the deployment script (if needed, no need to change if they are same)
+- run tests using `npx hardhat test`
+- run the deployment script and it will provide you `dex contract address` and 2 `token address` -- change the dex contract address variable called `dexAddress` inside `client/metadata.js` file
+- serve the index.html file using live server and it will open up in your default browser

 ## Tech Stack
 - hardhat
 - HTML